 Ms. Green laughed, realizing she had not yet told them.

 “Why, I forgot to tell you all, we’re making an Activity Wheel!
-I am inspired by the TV game show, Wheel of Fortune, where you spin a wheel to get points while solving a puzzle.
-What we’ll be doing is, we’re going to write ideas of what we could do on a rainy day, in these different pies.
-When we are done with our wheel of ideas, we could spin a pencil on top to select the activities and the time when you would do them,” she explained.
+I was inspired by the TV game show, Wheel of Fortune, where you spin a wheel to get points while solving a puzzle.
+We’re going to write ideas of what we could do on a rainy day, in these different pies.
+When we are done with our wheel of ideas, we can spin a pencil on top to select the activities and the time when you would do them,” she explained.

 “So, what indoor activities can we put in these slices that don’t include using screens?”
 She asked.